rpoet-jh/pass-support/pass-notification-service/README.md

 The `EmailComposer` is responsible for adapting the `Notification` to an email.
 This includes:
 * Resolving `Notification` recipient URIs to email addresses
     * In the case of `mailto` URIs, the scheme specific part is used as the recipient
-    * In the case of `http` or `https` URIs, they are assumed to reference `User` resources in the Fedora repository.
-The URIs are de-referenced and the `User.email` is used
+    * In the case of User object, the `User.email` is used
 * Applying the email recipient whitelist
 * Creating the email itself, including the email subject and message body, and encoding.
     * the subject and message body are provided to the `EmailComposer` from the templating engine.